Cost of Gladiolus Planting

 | Spacing Between Bulbs | 4-6 inches |

-| Height | 24-36 inches |
+| Bloom Height | 24-36 inches |

-| Planting Season | Spring |
+| Planting Time | Spring to early summer |